wolfSSL/wolfTPM/README.md

 The examples in this library are written for use on a Raspberry Pi and use the `spi_dev` interface.

-### IO Callback
+### IO Callback (HAL)

-For interfacing to your hardware platform see the example `examples/tpm_io.c` callback function `TPM2_IoCb`.
-Here you can modify or insert your own IO callback code for the TPM demo.
+See the HAL manual in [`hal/README.md] (hal/README.md).

+For interfacing to your hardware interface (SPI/I2C) a single HAL callback is used and configuration on initialization when calling `TPM2_Init` or `wolfTPM2_Init`.

-There are examples here for Linux, STM32 CubeMX, Atmel ASF, Xilinx, Infineon TriCore and BareBox.
+There are HAL examples in `hal` directory for Linux, STM32 CubeMX, Atmel ASF, Xilinx, Infineon TriCore and BareBox.

-The advanced IO option (`--enable-advio`/`WOLFTPM_ADV_IO`) is required for I2C support because it adds the register and read/write flag as parameter to the IO callback.
+We also support an advanced IO option (`--enable-advio`/`WOLFTPM_ADV_IO`), which adds the register and read/write flag as parameter to the IO callback.
+This is required for I2C support.

 ### Hardware